5 Cyber + AI Trends Smart CISOs Are Watching Now

 4. Your AI Stack Is a Supply Chain Risk

-Prediction: AI plug-ins, APIs, and models inside vendor tools become weak links.
+Prediction: AI plug-ins, APIs, and embedded models inside vendor tools become hidden weak points.

-Why It Matters: If you don’t know what your vendors are running, and how those AI components work.
-You’re taking on silent risk.
+Why It Matters: If you do not know what AI your vendors have embedded and how those components behave, you are inheriting risk you cannot measure.

-Baseline Move: Your AI governance framework should require a documented inventory and Security review for every AI component in your environment.
+Baseline Move: Your AI governance framework should include a clear inventory and review process for every AI component across your environment.

 5. Insurance Audits Start Asking AI Questions